Is supplementary dental insurance worthwhile?

 If you are having a treatment ongoing or advised to you by your dentist, you will not be able to take out a dental insurance for that treatment.

 On the other hand, if you have a lot of problems with your teeth, there’s a chance that an insurance provider might reject your application, exclude certain benefits, or apply a risk surcharge.
 Nevertheless, it is fundamentally possible to take out supplementary dental insurance, even with troublesome or missing teeth – though your monthly premiums will be higher than those of policyholders with healthy teeth.
 In return, however, you’ll be able to access the benefits outlined in your policy, such as dental prosthetics.
-All the more important, then, that you take out an effective and appropriate supplementary dental insurance policy as soon as possible when your teeth are still healthy
+All the more important, then, that you take out an effective and appropriate supplementary dental insurance policy as soon as possible when your teeth are still healthy.

 Should young people take out supplementary dental insurance?